 English skills are taught and developed, so that children constantly acquire new skills, but consolidate those skills previously taught until they are mastered.
-The grammar long term plan is woven into daily English lessons, ensuring coverage at an appropriate level.

-Daily phonics sessions following the Read Write Inc scheme are quick paced and allow children to progress rapidly.
+Daily phonics sessions following the Read Write Inc scheme are quick paced which allows children to progress rapidly.
 Interventions target precise gaps the children need in order to progress.
 This is supported by correctly matched books in the reading scheme and guided reading scheme.

-Lessons are well planned; Scaffolding and support are put in place so that all children can achieve at the expected level.
+Lessons are well planned; scaffolding and support are put in place so that all children can achieve at the expected level.
 Teachers use their assessment and knowledge of individual children to ensure lessons are well matched to their needs.
 Objectives are attainable and extend each child within the expected level for their year group.